camelStyleUser/gamepygame/README.md

-this game is a Survival game with a plot, I hope everyone will like it.
+this game is a Survival game with a plot, our team hopes that everyone plays this game will like it.